MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxaccountincomingarchive.md

-﻿---
+---
-Description: 'Used by a fax client application to access and configure the archive of inbound fax messages received successfully by the fax service for a particular fax account.' ms.assetid: 'd2ae93a1-6325-4b8f-a227-4eb0678702d2'
+Description: Used by a fax client application to access and configure the archive of inbound fax messages received successfully by the fax service for a particular fax account. ms.assetid: d2ae93a1-6325-4b8f-a227-4eb0678702d2
 title: FaxAccountIncomingArchive object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxAccountIncomingArchive object

 Used by a fax client application to access and configure the archive of inbound fax messages received successfully by the fax service for a particular fax account.
 You can also use the **FaxAccountIncomingArchive** object to retrieve a message from the archive by specifying its message ID.

-A **FaxAccountIncomingArchive** object is accessed through a [**FaxAccountFolders**](-mfax-faxaccountfolders.md) object. **FaxAccountIncomingArchive** objects provide access to [**FaxIncomingMessageIterator**](-mfax-faxincomingmessageiterator.md) objects and [**IFaxIncomingMessage2**](-mfax-faxincomingmessage2-cpp.md) objects.
+A **FaxAccountIncomingArchive** object is accessed through a [**FaxAccountFolders**](-mfax-faxaccountfolders.md) object. **FaxAccountIncomingArchive** objects provide access to [**FaxIncomingMessageIterator**](-mfax-faxincomingmessageiterator.md) objects and [**IFaxIncomingMessage2**](/windows/previous-versions/FaxComex/nn-faxcomex-ifaxincomingmessage2?branch=master) objects.

 ![faxaccountfolders, faxaccountincomingarchive, and faxaccountincomingmessageiterator](images/faxaccountincomingarchive.png)